z3l4w5/tintin-space/content/docs/part1/chapter4/2/_index.md

 weight: 2
 title: "4.2 Organizing content with sections and menus"
 date: 2022-09-12T18:26:30+08:00
-draft: true
 ---

 # 4.2 Organizing content with sections and menus

-The essential tool to lay out content is the desired structure of the website that we will create from it.
+The essential tool to layout content is the desired structure of the website that we will create from it.
 If we can physically represent the content we want to express on the sitemap logically, it makes our lives easier.
 This section provides some insights on how to go about laying out your content.

 ## 4.2.1 Sections

-When a website has a lot of content, placing all of that in top-level pages makes man- aging the content challenging.
+When a website has a lot of content, placing all of that in top-level pages makes managing the content challenging.
 Therefore, we can classify content into sections like blog, news, or products.
-We can use the path component of a web page’s URL to iden- tify its section.
-For example, in the URL https://example.org/blog/community/ welcome, the page named welcome belongs to the community subsection of the blog section of the website example.org.
+We can use the path component of a web page’s URL to identify its section.
+For example, in the URL https://example.org/blog/community/welcome, the page named welcome belongs to the community subsection of the blog section of the website example.org.
 A subsection is not really a special construct in Hugo; it’s just a section in a section.
-Sections also have an index page like https:// example.org/blog that introduces the sections and provide a list of subsections and pages in them.
+Sections also have an index page like https://example.org/blog that introduces the sections and provide a list of subsections and pages in them.

 We can list all the areas in the website in the main menu or on the home page.
 To create a section in Hugo, we create a subfolder in the content folder.
 You can have nested subfolders for nested sections.
 Technically, the content folder (also called content root) that contains the home page (also called the root page or the index page) for the entire website is also a section, and all website sections are subsections of the content root.
 We can override the front matter of the home page using the content/_index.md file.
 The content root is the only section whose _index.md is optional.
 Because we override the index template with a plain HTML file in the Acme Corporation website, adding front matter specific to the page in content/_index.md has no effect.